telerik/fiddler-docs/Observe-Traffic/Tasks/DataURI.md

  ![Paste Files as Sessions][3]

- Fiddler will parse the DataURI and create a new Session for it in the **Web Sessions List**.
+ Fiddler Classic will parse the DataURI and create a new Session for it in the **Web Sessions List**.

-3. [Use Fiddler inspectors][4] to examine the resulting object.
+3. [Use Fiddler Classic inspectors][4] to examine the resulting object.

  ![Inspect Object][5]